 Exchange transaction fee

-Another fee exchanges are charging is the deposit and withdrawal fee.
-When you are sending some crypto to the exchange, this fee will be charged.
+Another fee exchanges charge is the deposit and/or withdrawal fee.
+Crypto exchange deposit fees are a rarity.
+However, if depositing fiat funds onto the exchange, a small fee will normally be charged.
 Same when withdrawing crypto to the wallet or fiat to the bank account.

 For example, deposit fees on Xcalibra exchange do not exist.